aswnrhdev/eCommerce-Rudopedia.shop/README.md

 Flexibility to add, edit, or delete coupons for promotional purposes.

 7. Order Management ✅📦
-Complete overview of rudoPedia orders, allowing admin manipulation of order statuses for efficient order processing.
+Complete overview of rudoPedia orders, allowing admin manipulation of order statuses for efficient order processing

 Tech Stack 💻
 - Frontend